 In her spare time, she trains and shows Bernese Mountain Dogs.

 My instructional/educational philosophy and goals differ depending on the course that I am teaching.
-In general, I'd like to see students learn as much as they can about broadcasting while becoming better readers and writers, and more critical thinkers.
+In general, I'd like to see students learn as much as they can about broadcasting while developing their critical reading, writing and thinking skills.

 University of California - Berkeley - Humanities

-Dana Jae (Labrecque)'s career as an audio engineer spans 27 years since the first day she began to record and mix songs on her Tascam PortaStudio in the early 80's while attending college at UC Berkeley.
-She formed several of her own bands until 1988 when she discovered that the "behind-the-scenes" tech realm was much more to her liking.
-She then began a career as a live sound engineer in earnest and has toured extensively throughout the U.S. and Europe as front-of-house sound engineer for a multitude of bands on various record labels and has been a staff engineer at the venerable Bottom of the Hill nightclub since their inception in 1991.
+My career as an audio engineer spans 34 years since the first day I began to record and mix songs on my Tascam PortaStudio in the early 80's while attending college at UC Berkeley.
+I formed several of my own bands performing and recording until 1988 when I discovered that the "behind-the-scenes" tech realm was much more to my liking.
+I then began a career as a live sound engineer and have toured extensively throughout the U.S. and Europe as front-of-house sound engineer for a multitude of bands on various record labels and have been a staff engineer at the venerable Bottom of the Hill nightclub since their inception in 1991.

-She has maintained a live sound production company since 1989 called dcj Productions that has provided sound to the Bay Area community (mostly in the non-profit sector) in both large outdoor sound events as well as nightclubs and music halls.
-In 1991, she started recording bands on an 8-track Tascam TSR-8 analog tape recorder and moved into the digital realm in 1993 to 16-tracks of Alesis ADAT in her home studio.
-In 1995, she advanced to Pro Tools and has been recording exclusively digital ever since, combining audio skills in sound for film as a location recordist as well as in post-production sound design and mixing.
-She has remained "strictly analog" in her live sound mixing, however.
+I have owned and maintained a live sound production company since 1989 under the moniker dcj Productions, that has provided sound to the Bay Area community (mostly in the non-profit sector) in both large-scale, outdoor sound events as well as nightclubs and music halls.
+In 1991, I started recording bands on an 8-track Tascam TSR-8 analog tape recorder and moved into the digital realm in 1993 to 16-tracks of Alesis ADAT in my home studio.
+In 1995, I advanced to using Pro Tools and have been recording exclusively digital ever since, combining audio skills in sound for film as a location recordist as well as in post-production sound design and mixing.
+I still prefer the sonic rapture of "strictly analog" in live sound mixing, however.

-Dana Jae co-owned and ran APG Records & APG Studios, a record label and recording studio from 1999 - 2004 which had a distribution deal through EMI and continues to record music and engineer live performances at many Bay Area venues in addition to her teaching at CCSF.
+Dana Jae co-owned and was the President of APG Records & APG Studios, a record label and recording studio from 1999 - 2004 which had a distribution deal through EMI.
+I continue to record music and engineer live performances on occasion at many Bay Area venues in addition to teaching at CCSF.

-In 2001, she was hired to the part-time faculty at City College of San Francisco in the Broadcast Electronics Media Arts department where she has taught Digital Media Skills (BCST119), Basic Audio Production (BCST120), Digital Audio Production (BCST124), Sound Recording Studio (BCST125), Sound For Visual Media (BCST126), Advanced Sound Recording (BCST127), Sound Reinforcement (BCST128), Vodcasting (BCST136), and Field Video Production (BCST145).
-She has also taught classes in sound design, audio for animation and games, music video, and computer applications at Art Institute of California-San Francisco, Globe Recording Institute, and Laney College in Oakland, CA.
+In 2001, I was hired to the part-time faculty at City College of San Francisco in the Broadcast Electronics Media Arts department where I have taught Digital Media Skills (BCST119), Basic Audio Production (BCST120), Digital Audio Production (BCST124), Sound Recording Studio (BCST125, 125A, 125B), Sound For Visual Media (BCST126), Advanced Sound Recording (BCST127), Sound Reinforcement (BCST128), Audio for the Web (BCST135), Video for the Web (BCST136), and Field Video Production (BCST145, now 141).
+I have also taught classes in sound design, audio for animation and games, music video, and computer applications at Laney College in Oakland, CA, Art Institute of California-San Francisco, and Globe Recording Institute in San Francisco.

-Dana has an ongoing media project called Films on 45 (www.filmson45.com) which many of her students have participated in giving them audio and video field skills in short filmmaking ventures.
+I have several creative projects that keep me busy including an ongoing media project called Films on 45 (www.filmson45.com) which many of my students and some colleagues here at CCSF have participated in, providing them with professional development and opportunity in audio and video field skills by working on short filmmaking ventures.

 Coordinated audio for camera - SF Mayoral Debate, Fall 2011